miklevin/MikeLev.in/_posts/2023-04-10-blog-slice-dice-system-re-written-in-a-day.md

 ---
 date: 2023-04-10
 title: Blog Slice & Dice System Re-Written In a Day
-permalink: /blog/blog-slice-dice-system-re-written-in-a-day/
 headline: Re-Implementing my Blog with AI-Powered Summaries and 541 Posts
 description: I've re-implemented my blog slice & dice system, replaced an old markdown file with an efficient system, renamed the skite repo to chopchop, and paid for an AI to summarize my 540 blog posts.
 I'm using a generator for my journal-to-blog transformation script, and I'm now ready to go with 541 posts and an OpenAI meta description on the blog's index page.
 Come see the new and improved blog!
 keywords: "Slice & Dice System, Markdown File, Skite Repo, ChopChop, AI, 540 Blog Posts, Generator, Journal-to-Blog Transformation, OpenAI, 541 Posts, Meta Description, Jekyll's `_data` Directory, Macro, Manual Command, Short OpenAI Meta Description"
-categories: ai, macro, openai
+categories: openai, ai, macro
+permalink: /blog/blog-slice-dice-system-re-written-in-a-day/
 layout: post
 ---

 Hmmm, interesting stuff.
 It was I think it was about a year ago when I first implemented the blog slice & dice system, getting away from the forever